FTC7393/evlib_book/src/state_machine_framework/Simple-State-Machine.md

 |_______/      |____________|      \______/
 ```

-To create a state machine based on this diagram, first create an enum that implements [[StateName|The State Interface]] with your list of states:
+To create a state machine based on this diagram, first create an enum that implements [StateName](The State Interface.md) with your list of states:

 ```java
 enum S implements StateName {